itsmeSibin/Metacrafters-task-4-/README.md

 # Metacrafters-task-4-
-# CREATE A TOKEN USING SOLIDITY
+# MAKING MY OWN TOKEN
 This Solidity Program is a simple program that demonstrates the basic functionality of the Solidity Programming Language.
 In this Project, we will create our own token using Solidity Programming Language.